simcesplatform/LogReader/readme.md

     python -m testLogReader.dataManager -d

-NOTE: This drops the whole simulations collection before inserting data and when removing test data.
+NOTE: This drops the whole simulations and test message collection before inserting data and when removing test data.

 ### Dokcer compose